pegasus-isi/pegasus/doc/sphinx/data-management.rst

 Metadata for the tasks is picked up from

--  metadata associated with the job element in the DAX
+-  metadata associated with the job element in the Abstract Workflow

 -  metadata associated with the corresponding transformation.
-The transformation for a task is picked up from either a matching executable entry in the DAX ( if exists ) or the Transformation Catalog.
+The transformation for a task is picked up from either a matching executable entry in the Abstract Workflow ( if exists ) or the Transformation Catalog.

-Below is a snippet that illustrates metadata for a task specified in the job element in the DAX
+Below is a snippet that illustrates metadata for a task specified in the job element in the Abstract Workflow

 ::